pwnkin/daodelightful/README.md

    - Clone or download the Daodelightful bot code to your local machine.
    - Find your token for your bot.
-   - Edit the following line in the `bot.py` file, replacing `Token goes here` with your bot's token:
+   - Edit the following line in the `bot.py` file, replacing `x` with your bot's token:

      ```
-     TOKEN = 'Token goes here'
+     TOKEN = 'x'
      ```